Military dictatorship in Brazil: United States involvement

 U.S. ambassador Lincoln Gordon later admitted that the embassy had given money to anti-Goulart candidates in the 1962 municipal elections and encouraged the plotters; many extra U.S. military and intelligence personnel were operating in four U.S. Navy oil tankers and the aircraft carrier USS Forrestal, in an operation code-named Brother Sam.
 The ships were positioned off the coast of Rio de Janeiro in case rebel Brazilian troops required military assistance during the 1964 coup.
 A 1963 document from Gordon to U.S. President John F. Kennedy describes the ways Goulart should be put down, and his fears of a communist intervention supported by the Soviets or by Cuba.

 Washington immediately recognized the new government in 1964, and hailed the coup as one of the "democratic forces" that had allegedly staved off international communism.
 American mass media outlets such as Henry Luce's Time magazine also favorably assessed the dissolution of political parties and salary controls at the beginning of Castelo Branco's term.
 According to Vincent Bevins, the military dictatorship established in Brazil, the fifth most populous nation in the world, "played a crucial role in pushing the rest of South America into the pro-Washington, anticommunist group of nations."

 Brazil actively participated in the CIA-backed state terror campaign against left-wing dissidents known as Operation Condor.

-The alleged Communist threat
+Alleged communist threat

 The argument used to justify the establishment of military dictatorship in Brazil was the imminence of a "Communist threat" in 1964.
 The historian Rodrigo Patto Sá Motta disputes that communism had sufficient support in Brazil to threaten the democratic system in 1964.
 In an interview, Motta said:

 If the political regime established in 1964 was popular and had the majority support of the population, why the hell did it need authoritarian mechanisms to stay in power? ...
 Let us consider for a moment, just to construct hypothetical reasoning, that there was a serious communist threat and the military intervention aimed at defending democracy against totalitarianism (I reiterate that I consider such arguments unfounded).
 If so, what justification, then, for having installed a dictatorship and ending up in power for two decades?
 Why did they not hand over power to civilians after the "threat" had been defeated?